K-State graduation year: 1998 & 2000

 For more information on the NPS Commercial Services Program please feel free to visit our website at: http://concessions.nps.govAnd all information relating to our Nation's Parks and the National Park Service at: www.nps.gov

 What do you enjoy most about your job?

 As a public servant working for the NPS, we have been mandated to “manage park resources and values in such a manner and by such a means as will leave them unimpaired for the enjoyment of future generations.”
 We as the NPS, have the ability to ensure that future generations will be able to enjoy what we have strived to conserve.
 Being able to visit some of the most beautiful resources that our country has to offer while working isn’t half bad either!

 What are the most challenging aspects of your job?

 I think the biggest challenge surrounding this job is to keep everyone on task during projects and to keep up with our ever changing policies and regulations.

 What advice would you give someone interested in your field?

 If I could do it all over again, I would have started getting experience working in the parks much sooner.
-Life throws you options, you just have to be willing to jump at the challenge.
+Life throws you options, you just have to be willing to jump at the challenge(s) by being willing to take some calculated risk.
 Look into programs like Peace Corps, Student Education Employment Program (SCEP), summer internships, or volunteering for local community parks and recreation programs.

 What were the stepping stones that lead to your current career?